 EIV – Enterprise Income Verification

+For Applicants and Residents receiving HUD Subsidy:

-In an effort to ensure the right assistance(subsidy) is provided to the right people, The Department of Housing and Urban Development (HUD) has provided property managers with access to a new verification database called the Enterprise Income Verification System (EIV).
-It is a HUD requirement that we implement and use HUD’s EIV system as a third-party source to verify tenant employment and income information during any recertification/reexamination of family composition and/or income.
+The Department of Housing and Urban Development (HUD) has provided property managers with access to a new verification database called the Enterprise Income Verification System (EIV).
+It is a HUD requirement that we implement and use HUD’s EIV system as a third-party source to verify tenant employment, income, and subsidy information during any recertification/reexamination of family composition and/or income.

 EIV provides information about project-based and tenant-based HUD assistance recipients.
 This database is also used to verify certain types of reported income with records maintained in the Social Security Administration databases and the Department of Health and Human Service (HHS) National Database of New Hires.
 HHS provides information about current and past employment and unemployment insurance information.